izzypt/AWS_cloud_practicioner/README.md

 Helps cloud architects design infrastructure that is built arround 6 pillars:

 1 - Operational excellence
+  - Focuses on running and monitoring systems and continually improving processes and procedures.

 2 - Security
+  - Focuses on protecting information and systems

 3 - Reliability
+  - Focuses on ensuring workloads perform their assigned functions and recover qucickly from any faillure to meet demands.

 4 - Performance efficiency
+  - Focuses on selecting suitable resource types and sizes.
+Monitoring performance and maintining efficiency.

 5 - Cost optimization
+  - Focuses on understanding spending trends, contorlling fund allocation and scaling to meet the business needs without overspending.

 6 - Sustainability
+  - Minimizing environmental impact

 ![image](https://github.com/user-attachments/assets/058c0b8b-2444-4ab6-a34e-b29405fa37cf)